 Can my school make a dress code policy?

-YES.[i]
-But your school does not have the right to use the policy to disfavor a specific message or single out one particular group of students.
+YESi But your school’s dress code policy cannot be used to disfavor a specific message or single out one particular group of students.
+Please note charter schools may be subject to different rules than those below.

 Can my school enforce its dress code policy against only some students?

-USUALLY NOT.
-For example, a dress code that prohibits “gang-related” apparel but is only enforced against Black students would be race discrimination and against the law.
+NO. For example, a dress code that prohibits “gang-related” clothing but is only enforced against Black students would be race discrimination and against the law.

-Can my school have different dress code policies for boys and girls?
+Can my school have different dress code policies based on gender?

 YES.
 For example, you have the right to wear a t-shirt protesting U.S. involvement in a war, endorsing or criticizing a particular politician, or in support or opposition of a social issue.